Easy Baileys Bounty Bars, Low Carb (and here to stay)

 - If you are sad to hear about Mars Wrigley removing its mini bounty bars from the celebration tubs, these are for you!

-- Irish cream adds an extra boozy sweetness to the bounty bars without sipping it from a glass.
+- Irish cream adds an extra boozy sweetness to the bounty bars without requiring a glass.
 It’s all about indulgence and avoiding too many carbs, right?

 What is Baileys Irish Cream?

-Baileys Irish Cream is a well known company that makes a creamy alcoholic drink (Irish Cream) made with Irish whiskey, cream and sugar.
-It tastes like vanilla or sweet cream and can be served on its own with ice or in coffee or hot chocolate.
-It’s often used to flavour sweets like these Baileys Bounty Bars or as a mixer in cocktails, like Chocolate Martini or a Mudslide.
+Baileys Irish Cream is a well-known company that produces a creamy alcoholic beverage (Irish Cream) made with Irish whiskey, cream, and sugar.
+It tastes like vanilla or sweet cream and can be served on its own with ice, in coffee, or hot chocolate.
+It’s often used to flavour sweets like these Baileys Bounty Bars or as a mixer in cocktails, like a Chocolate Martini or a Mudslide.

 6 Alternative Irish Cream Brands to Baileys: